Zettafi/block-crawler/docs/getting-started/index.rst

 load the entire blockchain, you would replace the block height with the current block height as available via the `evm block-number` command.

+..
+TODO: Talk about performance of DynamoDB local vs. Localstack

 #.
 Install block-crawler: